RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

     - For an existing database, click **Update**.
     - For a new database, configure the database settings and click **Activate**.

-## Enabling OSS Cluster API Support from the Command Line
+## Enabling OSS Cluster API support from the command line

 To configure an RS database, including Replica Of databases, to use the OSS Cluster API from the command line: